 "There must be something wrong with you."

-There is, and it's the fact that I'm wasting my time talking to you.
 If there is something biologically wrong with me that prevents me from having children, it certainly isn't your business.

 "Does your husband know and accept that you don't want kids?"